ad Dei Gloriam Ministries

 Creating a Christian Website

-While these are good worthwhile endeavors, they will not get you to Heaven.
+While these are good worthwhile endeavors, they will not get us into Heaven.

 [TOC] [Top of Page]